tiloc/faiadashu/README.md

 ### License
 The library is licensed under the MIT license.
 The full license text is here [LICENSE](LICENSE).

-### The FHIR® trademark
-FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
-Use of the FHIR trademark does not constitute endorsement of this product by HL7.

 ### Full list of legal attributions
 Due to its nature, this library requires a multitude of third-party content and licenses.
 It is up to you to examine the